epoch8/vedana.tech/src/content/docs/01-concepts/22-data-model-for-vedana.md

 | **anchor2_link_column_name**   | Link column name on the Anchor2 side                   |
 | **has_direction** *(optional)* | Relationship direction (if applicable)                 |

+The Links table defines how entities connect to each other.
+Each column describes one aspect of the relationship:

+- **anchor1/anchor2** — the two entity types being connected.
+The relationship runs from anchor1 to anchor2.
+- **sentence** — the edge label as it appears in the graph (e.g. PERSON_has_INTEREST).
+This is the relationship type used in Cypher queries.
+- **description** — a plain-language explanation of what the relationship means (e.g. "person has an interest").
+Included in the LLM context so the assistant understands when to traverse this edge.
+- **query** — the Cypher query used to traverse this relationship.
+This is critical: without it, the assistant cannot perform multi-hop reasoning across connected entities.
+- **anchor1_link_column_name/anchor2_link_column_name** — optional fields that specify which column on each anchor table holds the foreign key reference.
+Used when the link needs to be resolved through a specific column rather than inferred from the node ID.
+- **has_direction** — specifies whether the relationship is directional.
+When set, traversal only follows the edge in the declared direction.

 Links are directional and typed.
 Without links, the graph has no structure.

+### 4. Queries
+The Queries table defines named retrieval strategies for specific question types the assistant is expected to handle:
+- **query_name** — a description of the question pattern this strategy covers (e.g. Who likes <interest>?).
+The assistant uses this to match incoming user questions to the right retrieval plan.
+- **query_example** — step-by-step instructions for how to answer this type of question: which tool to call first, what parameters to use, and what to do with the result.
+These instructions must be concrete and sequential — abstract descriptions of the desired outcome are not sufficient.
+The more precise the steps, the more reliably the assistant will follow them.

+### 5. ConversationLifecycle
+Defines system-level messages triggered at specific points in a conversation:
+- **event** — the name of the lifecycle event (e.g. conversation start, session end).
+- **text** — the message or instruction to inject at that point.
+Useful for greeting messages, session summaries, or fallback responses.

+### 6. Prompts
+Stores named prompt templates that the system uses for specific tasks:
+- **name** — a unique identifier for the prompt (e.g. eval_judge_prompt, system_prompt).
+- **text** — the full prompt text.
+The system prompt controls the assistant's overall tone, behavior, and constraints.
+The eval judge prompt controls how evaluation results are scored.
+Both can and should be customized for your specific domain and use case.

 ## Extending the Data Model